A Quick Lesson in Multi-band Rasters Using NAIP

 • Updated on a 2-3 year cycle for each state

-You should then have something like this.
+You should now have a directory structure like this.

 lab_10/

-├── lab10_your_name.qgz
+├── coffee_fire.qgz

 ├── data/